Propaganda in the United States: Gulf War

 Shortly after Iraq's invasion of Kuwait in 1990, the organization Citizens for a Free Kuwait was formed in the US.
 It hired the public relations firm Hill & Knowlton for about $11 million, paid by Kuwait's government.

 Among many other means of influencing US opinion, such as distributing books on Iraqi atrocities to US soldiers deployed in the region, "Free Kuwait" T-shirts and speakers to college campuses, and dozens of video news releases to television stations, the firm arranged for an appearance before a group of members of the US Congress in which a young woman identifying herself as a nurse working in the Kuwait City hospital described Iraqi soldiers pulling babies out of incubators and letting them die on the floor.

 The story helped tip both the public and Congress towards a war with Iraq: six Congressmen said the testimony was enough for them to support military action against Iraq and seven Senators referenced the testimony in debate.
 The Senate supported the military actions in a 52–47 vote.
 However, a year after the war, this allegation was revealed to be a fabrication.
 The young woman who had testified was found to be a member of Kuwait's Royal Family and the daughter of Kuwait's ambassador to the US.
-She hadn't lived in Kuwait during the Iraqi invasion.
+She had not lived in Kuwait during the Iraqi invasion.

 Iraq War

 In early 2002, the U.S. Department of Defense launched an information operation, colloquially referred to as the Pentagon military analyst program.
 The goal of the operation is "to spread the administrations's talking points on Iraq by briefing retired commanders for network and cable television appearances," where they have been presented as independent analysts.

-On 22 May 2008, after this program was revealed in The New York Times, the House passed an amendment that would make permanent a domestic propaganda ban that until now has been enacted annually in the military authorization bill.
+On May 22, 2008, after this program was revealed in The New York Times, the House passed an amendment that would make permanent a domestic propaganda ban that until now has been enacted annually in the military authorization bill.

 The Shared Values Initiative was a public relations campaign that was intended to sell a "new" America to Muslims around the world by showing that American Muslims were living happily and freely, without persecution, in post-9/11 America.
 Funded by the United States Department of State, the campaign created a public relations front group known as the Council of American Muslims for Understanding (CAMU).
 The campaign was divided in phases; the first of which consisted of five mini-documentaries for television, radio, and print with shared values messages for key Muslim countries.